peterhinch/micropython_eeprom/flash/FLASH.md

 machine.Pin.board.EN_3V3.value(1)
 time.sleep(0.1)  # Allow decouplers to charge
 ```
-Other platforms may vary but the Cypress chips require a 3.3V supply.
+Other devices may vary but the Cypress chips require a 3.3V supply.

 It is wise to add a pullup resistor (say 10KΩ) from each CS/ line to 3.3V.
 This
 ensures that chips are deselected at initial power up when the microcontroller